Hour two, Sean Hannity Show, toll-free on numbers 800-941-Sean, if you want to be a part of the program.

 The District of Columbia is down 35% from 2023, the lowest it's been in 30 years.

 Then the Metropolitan Police Department in July suspended a police commander for allegedly manipulating crime numbers in his reports, according to the D.C.
-Fraternal Order of Police chairman, who told NBC4 in Washington, D.C., that officials often pressure officers to falsify statistics in order to make the city seem faster.
+Fraternal Order of Police Chairman, who told MBC4 in Washington, D.C. that officials often pressure officers to falsify statistics in order to make the city seem faster.

-with that knowledge that of course the mainstream media is selectively, um, not telling their audiences, which by the way, shouldn't shock anybody.
+With that knowledge, that, of course, the mainstream media is selectively not telling their audiences, which, by the way, shouldn't shock anybody.

 Let's talk about the comparisons.

-Greg Jarrett will start with you and the and the legality of what President Trump is doing here and the way the media's covered it.
+Greg Jarrett will start with you and the legality of what President Trump is doing here and the way the media has covered it.

-And you would why would the left in this country be so adamant against protecting innocent people?
+And why would the left in this country be so adamant against protecting innocent people?

 They're protecting themselves.

-So they cook the books to try to fool you into thinking, oh, it's everything's fine and dandy in Washington, D.C.
-Anybody who is spent time there knows that is absolutely untrue.
+So they cook the books to try to fool you into thinking, oh, everything's fine and dandy in Washington, D.C.
+Anybody who has spent time there knows that is absolutely untrue.

 And, you know, local authorities refuse to prosecute them as adults.

-So no wonder there have been more than a thousand carjackings in the last three years, some of which include terrible beatings and shootings, a congressman carjacked a gunpoint and FBI agent, carjacked.
+So no wonder there have been more than 1,000 carjackings in the last three years, some of which include terrible beatings and shootings.

-Um but you know, the local prosecutor there, he's called the D.C.
-Attorney General, he dismisses it all by saying, and I'm quoting your kids or kids, as if it's okay.
+He dismisses it all by saying, and I'm quoting here, kids are kids, as if it's okay.

 It's not okay.